Chisolum/IS601miniproject1-ACE/definition/class.md

 To create a class, use the keyword class:

 Example
-Create a class named NewClass, with a property named X:
+Create a class named NewClass, with a property called name:

 >class NewClass:
-> X = 8
+> name = 'Jane'